You are currently viewing Phajo Drugom Zhigpo in Bhutan: The Sacred Sites Associated with Phajo Drugom Zhigpo and his Descendants

 The Victory over the Lama Lhakpas

 The story of Phajo throwing his sons into the river spread across the country and Lhakpas, the descendants of the Lhanangpa became envious and hostile.
 Before the arrival of Phajo Druggom, Nyoe Gyalwa Lhanangpa, a disciple of Kyobpa Jigten Sumgon, the founder of the Drikung Kagyu, had great influence and controlled a large part of western Bhutan.
 However, the growing reputation of Phajo began to threaten the spread of his Lhapa teaching brought by Gelwa Lhanangpa.
-Lhakpas sent a letter to Phajo saying:
+The Lhakpas sent a letter to Phajo saying:

 “You cannot spread your teaching without mutual consent since I have started teaching in this country for the first time.
 You should either look after the monastery of Jathel Dzong or serve mutually.
 Else we will have a dispute”.